ARITOSSS/Aristide-Project/Documentations/Implementation Document.md

 # Specification Document

 ## **General Structure of the Program :**
-The Minesweeper program is split into three main components:
+The Minesweeper program is split into two main components:

 ### **Minesweeper Game Logic :**

 This module implements the core game logic of Minesweeper, including grid setup, bomb placement, user interactions, and game state management.
-It is structured using an object-oriented approach in the class MinesweeperGame, which encapsulates all attributes related to the game's state (grid size, bomb locations, revealed cells, etc.) and methods to handle events (such as revealing a cell or placing a flag).
+It is structured using an object-oriented approach in the class [MinesweeperGame](https://github.com/ARITOSSS/Aristide-Project/blob/main/Codes/minesweeper.py), which encapsulates all attributes related to the game's state (grid size, bomb locations, revealed cells, etc.) and methods to handle events (such as revealing a cell or placing a flag).
 The game is designed to support both a graphical user interface (GUI) using Tkinter and a non-GUI version for testing purposes.

 ### **Naive Single Point (NSP) Solver :**